Childhood Depression: Prevalence, Symptoms, And Treatment

 Changes in grades or school performance

 Many children with depression experience failing grades in school when experiencing symptoms.
 If your child previously had excellent grades and suddenly or gradually drops to low marks, this may be an indication to look further into their mental health.
-With childhood depression, lower grades might occur due to a lack of concentration, interest, or care about their grades or schoolwork.
+With childhood depression, lower grades might occur due to low self-esteem or a lack of concentration, interest, or care about their grades or schoolwork.

 Changes in eating habits